 Migraines and earaches

 Minor broken bones

 For more information on determining which care option is right for you or your loved one, click here.

-All insurance accepted with cash payment options.
-If you have questions if one of our providers is "in network" for your health insurance plan, please contact your insurance company directly or you may contact one of our Patient Financial Counselors at 509.758.4652 (Option 1).
+We accept most types of insurance at Tri-State Memorial Hospital & Medical Campus.
+If you have questions if one of our providers is "in network" for your health insurance plan, please contact your insurance company directly or you may contact one of our Patient Access Representatives at 509.254.2716.

 To see more information about our pricing and billing process, please click here.

 For more information, please call the Tri-State Minor Care Center at 509.769.2200.